Thousands Stranded in Bangladesh Ahead of Sweeping Covid Lockdown

 Infections declined in May but started to rise again this month, sparking the harsher restrictions.

-The country has reported more than 880,000 infections and just over 14,000 virus deaths, but experts say the actual toll could be much higher due to possible underreporting.
+The country has reported nearly 900,000 infections and just over 14,000 virus deaths, but experts say the actual toll could be much higher due to possible underreporting.

 Health officials across the world have been alarmed by the rapid spread of the Delta variant, now reported by the WHO to have reached at least 85 countries.